ntslive/ffmpeg_video_making/README.md

 To run the story maker, you'll need to install `ffmpeg`, which can be done (on Mac OS) with Homebrew.
 Follow these steps, or look at the full installation tutorial on [ffmpeg's website](https://trac.ffmpeg.org/wiki/CompilationGuide/macOS#ffmpegthroughHomebrew).

+Open the 'terminal' application on your mac, where you'll execute these commands.
+Note, these commands can take quite a few minutes to finish!

 Step 1.
 This installs `Homebrew` to your system.
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 Step 2.
 With `Homebrew` installed, you can then install `ffmpeg` with it.
-The following wil install `ffmpeg` on your machine - note that it can take a few minutes.
+The following wil install `ffmpeg` on your machine.
 ```
 brew install ffmpeg --with-tools --with-fdk-aac --with-libvpx --with-x265 --HEAD
 ```